 - damage or injury to the urinary tract

-- your urine is unusually cloudy or smelly
+- urine is unusually cloudy or has an unusual smell